HactarCE/ajfarkas.dev/pages/hyperspeedcube.md

 ### Custom keybindings and piece filters

-The keybinds and piece filters systems are both complex and unintuitive and need to be reworked.
-I'm reluctant to write a guide for the current system when it's going to change soon; see [#Future plans] below.
+The keybinds and piece filters systems are both complex and unintuitive and I have plans to rework them.
+I'm reluctant to write a guide for the current system when it's going to change soon.

 ## Future plans